 Accounting and bookkeeping go hand in hand

-With bookkeeping in and of itself, business decisions can’t be made.
-But bookkeeping records can be used to inform business decisions in accounting.
-For instance, you could use bookkeeping ledgers and journals to inform additional business insights – which would then be classified as accounting.
+Bookkeeping simply seeks to create a record of the financial state of a business.
+Accounting leverages bookkeeping records to inform business decisions and take action.
+For instance, you could use bookkeeping ledgers and journals to glean business insights – which would then be classified as accounting.

 So, there’s no ”either/or” when it comes to accounting vs. bookkeeping.
-Together, they provide a business owner with important financial and tax information to get a better understanding of profitability, cash flow, and growth.
+Together, they provide a business owner with important financial and tax information.
+This equips the business owner to better understand their company’s profitability, cash flow, and growth.

-We’ve identified that there is a difference between bookkeeping and accounting, yet the terms are closely related (and work hand in hand in many ways).
+Together, we’ve identified that there is a difference between bookkeeping and accounting.
+Hopefully, now you can see that the terms are closely related and how they work hand in hand.